 If you want to be looked at as a “pro”, the best tell tale sign is a properly lit subject.
-Photography is really just making sure everything is lit correctly.
+Photography is really just making sure to use proper lighting.

 When it comes to cars, it can take some practice.
 The bottom half is always in heavier shadow and can hide details that matter.
 And the car should always be separated from the background.
 If you can’t tell where the car begins and ends, it’s not going to help tell the story of the car.